-Brexit: What is Article 50?
-A guide to what happens now - BBC News
+Brexit triggered: What happens now?

 The time-frame allowed in Article 50 is two years - and this can only be extended by unanimous agreement from all EU countries.

 If no agreement is reached in two years, and no extension is agreed, the UK automatically leaves the EU and all existing agreements - including access to the single market - would cease to apply to the UK.
+If that happens, Brexit Day would be Friday, 29 March 2019.

 What is Article 50?

-Article 50 is a plan for any country that wishes to exit the EU.
+Article 50 is the plan for any country that wishes to exit the EU.
 It was created as part of the Treaty of Lisbon - an agreement signed up to by all EU states which became law in 2009.
 Before that treaty, there was no formal mechanism for a country to leave the EU.

 It's pretty short - just five paragraphs - which spell out that any EU member state may decide to quit the EU, that it must notify the European Council and negotiate its withdrawal with the EU, that there are two years to reach an agreement - unless everyone agrees to extend it - and that the exiting state cannot take part in EU internal discussions about its departure.

-It says any exit deal must be approved by a "qualified majority" (72% of the remaining 27 EU states, representing 65% of the population) but must also get the backing of MEPs.
+Any exit deal must be approved by a "qualified majority" (72% of the remaining 27 EU states, representing 65% of the population) but must also get the backing of MEPs.
 The fifth paragraph raises the possibility of a state wanting to rejoin the EU having left it - that will be considered under Article 49.

-It was written by the Scottish cross-bench peer Lord Kerr of Kinlochard.
-He has said he thought it would be most likely used in the event of a coup in a member state and had never imagined it being used for Brexit.
-The full text can be found here.

 Why was there such a long wait to trigger it?

-The UK voted to leave the European Union in June 2016 and it was up to the government to decide at what point it formally notified the European Council.

-Prime Minister Theresa May announced in October last year that she would do so by the end of March, arguing that she did not want to rush into the withdrawal process before UK objectives had been agreed.
+May announced in October last year that she would formally notify the European Council by the end of March, arguing that she did not want to rush into the withdrawal process before UK objectives had been agreed.

 What will negotiations cover?

+- We should begin technical talks on detailed policy areas as soon as possible, but we should prioritise the biggest challenges

+- We should continue to work together to advance and protect our shared European values

-This is not entirely clear.
-The UK says a trade deal should be part of negotiations - EU representatives have suggested the withdrawal agreement and a trade deal should be handled separately.
+The UK has said a trade deal should be part of negotiations - EU representatives have suggested the withdrawal agreement and a trade deal should be handled separately.

-The UK has said it wants an "early agreement" to guarantee the rights of EU citizens living in the UK and those of British nationals living abroad.

 Other issues which are likely to be discussed are things like cross-border security arrangements, the European Arrest Warrant, moving EU agencies which have their headquarters in the UK and the UK's contribution to pensions of EU civil servants - part of a wider "divorce bill" which some reports have suggested could run to £50bn.

-Before the UK's 2016 referendum, the government published a report on the process for withdrawing from the European Union in which it suggested numerous areas that could be covered in talks.
-These included:
+The government published a report before the UK's 2016 referendum on the process for withdrawing from the European Union, suggesting other areas which could be debated.
+Read them here.

-- Unspent EU funds due to be paid to UK regions and farmers

 Who is doing the negotiating?